microsoft/DMF/DmfSamples/InterfaceSample1/README.md

 Routine Description:

-    When the driver powers up call a Protocol Method that calls the corresponding Transport Module's Method.
-In this case, the Method simply displays a string along with an indication of which Transport Module is running.
+    When the driver powers up call a Client (Protocol) Method that calls the corresponding bound (Server) Transport Method.

 Arguments: